Pyramid Writer's Guidelines

 Checklist: Before You Submit Your Article

-Submissions must be sent by e-mail to firstname.lastname@example.org, and must include the following elements.
-If your submission doesn't conform to this checklist, we're likely to either bounce it back to you with a request to fix it, or simply reject it.
-Please, follow directions . . . it makes our lives so much easier.
+Submissions must be sent by e-mail to email@example.com, and must include the following elements.
+If your submission does nt conform to this checklist, we're likely to either bounce it back to you with a request to fix it, or simply reject it.
+Please, follow directions . . . it makes our lives so much easier and gives you a better shot at getting a published article.

 A proper subject line.
 Use a subject line like this: